qhwi/Hweplir/README.md

 Next, config your bot information in the `General Information` and `Bot` section.

-Note: make sure to toggle on the `Gateway Intents`+ Copy the bot's `TOKEN` and store it somewhere safe for now.
+Note: make sure to enable all Intents + Copy the bot's `TOKEN` and store it somewhere safe for now.

 Finally, go to `OAuth2/URL Generator` and generate a bot invite url, then add the bot to your server!